Is Florence Worth Visiting? Here’s All You Need to Know

 If you like pharmacies, medicine, and/or perfumes, this one is for you!
 Florence is home to the oldest pharmacy in the world, Farmacia di Santa Maria Novella.
 Dating back to 1221, Farmacia di Santa Maria Novella came into existence soon after the Basilica’s construction.

 Today, the Farmacia di Santa Maria Novella is a store that continues to sell perfumes, wellness products, and home products.
-The ancient look remains the same, only changing the products sold.
+The ancient look remains the same, with only the products being sold changing over time.

 Is Florence worth visiting?
 Yes.
 One of the reasons is the Oldest Pharmacy in the World: Farmacia di Santa Maria Novella